 - 70% agreed that online networking enabled them to attend more meetings

 For introverts especially, digital platforms offer significant advantages: "You can think before you type, there's no awkward silence, and you can approach people at your own pace" (Science of People).
+Digital networking also removes geographic barriers.
+A developer in Berlin can build meaningful professional relationships with a team lead in Tokyo without either person booking a flight.

 The LinkedIn Effect